Rodney Williams (basketball)

-Rodney Williams Jr. (born July 23, 1991) is an American professional basketball player who last played for the Greensboro Swarm of the NBA Development League.
+Rodney Williams Jr. (born July 23, 1991) is an American former professional basketball player who last played for the Greensboro Swarm of the NBA Development League.
 Williams played college basketball for four years at the University of Minnesota and then went undrafted in the 2013 NBA draft.
 He is 6'7" and plays the small forward position.

 High school career

 Williams attended Robbinsdale Cooper High School, where he became the schools all-time leading scorer and second in all-time rebounds.
 In his junior year, the Hawks went 23–9 and reached the state semi-finals.
 In his senior season, they went an impressive 27–2 losing only to eventual state champions Hopkins and in the section finals to state tournament runner-up Osseo.
 Williams averaged 15.5 points and 7.6 rebounds per game that season, being named to the Minneapolis Star Tribune all-metro team and the St. Paul Pioneer Press second team all-state.